 Cancer Research isn’t Always a New Therapy

-Often times clinical trials involve fine-tuning and already FDA-approved cancer treatment.
+Oftentimes clinical trials involve fine-tuning an already FDA-approved cancer treatment.
 It’s only through clinical research that new cancer treatment options are available -- and more often now than ever before.
 Plus, cancer researchers are finding ways to use or combine existing FDA-approved cancer treatments for other types of cancer or situations.
 But before these new options can be made available to everyone, they undergo a careful and extensive testing process through clinical trials.

 There are four primary clinical trial phases: